 You will find additional News Releases and Reports of our church conferences here: News & Reports

 Please consider helping!
 Pray and ask God what He would have you do.
 If you want to support this church, you will find instructions on the Support Page.
-However, we want to add that we are learning to be discerning and will screen applicants and the projected "Help Missions" to our Pentecostal Missionary Churches.
+However, we want to add that we are learning to be discerning and will screen applicants and the projected "Help Missions" to our Pentecostal Free Will Baptist Churches.

-The Pentecostal Missionary Church of Tanzania is open to affiliation with a larger denomination that might help us.
+The Pentecostal Free Will Baptist Church of Tanzania is open to affiliation with a larger denomination that might help us.
 Read More Here